HBX-hbx/HBX-hbx.github.io/_pages/about.md

 ## Biography

-I am a third-year undergraduate student studying at Tsinghua University, majoring in Computer Science and Technology.
+I am a fourth-year undergraduate student studying at Tsinghua University, majoring in Computer Science and Technology.
 I am a member of [THUNLP](http://nlp.csai.tsinghua.edu.cn/), advised by [Prof. Zhiyuan Liu](http://nlp.csai.tsinghua.edu.cn/~lzy/).
 My research interests primarily lie in the field of natural language processing, with a particular focus on save and robust pre-trained language models.

 My first scientific research project is about text backdoor attack and defense.
 In recent years, many attack and defense models have emerged in the field of text backdoor attack and defense, but there is a lack of a unified implementation and standard evaluation platform in the field of backdoor attack.
 Therefore, we launched the text backdoor attack and defense toolkit `OpenBackdoor`, which integrates a large number of existing attack and defense algorithms, and also introduced a backdoor defense method `CUBE`.